Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     It takes approximately 5 minutes to deploy the code.

-    For a multi-region deployment, you must also deploy the code to the secondary region following these same steps on the secondary jump host using secondary region settings.
+    For a multi-region deployment, you must also deploy the code to the secondary region following these same steps on the secondary jump box using secondary region settings.

     > **WARNING**
     >